Inaxio Kortabarria: International career

-Kortabarria earned four caps for Spain, in less than one year.
+Kortabarria earned four caps for Spain in ten months.
 His debut came on 22 May 1976, in a 2–0 loss in West Germany for the UEFA Euro 1976's qualifying stages.

 Political views

 On 5 December 1976, before a game against Athletic Bilbao, Kortabarria and the opposing captain, José Ángel Iribar, carried out the Ikurriña, the Basque flag, and placed it ceremonially on the centre-circle.
 This was the first public display of the flag since the death of Francisco Franco, but it was still illegal.